tutkuyaras/PGSXplorer/README.md

     --out_name              Specify output prefix, e.g 'sample_ukbb_meta'

     // MUSSEL parameters

+    // Output directories
+    outdir = "$PWD/outputs"
+    graphs = "$PWD/QC_graphs"

 ```
 ## Quality Control

 Quality control modules consist of seven basic steps which are not optional.
 It consists of SNP filtering, individual filtering, filtering by MAF, HWE, relatedness, heterozygosity and elimination of duplicate SNPs.
-The files obtained after each step are saved in the **QC_outputs** folder.
+The files obtained after each step are saved in the **outputs** folder.
 In addition, the distribution graphs of MAF, HWE, heterozygosity and kinship relationships are also saved in the **QC_graphs** folder.

 Only for quality control module, you can run the pipeline using: